jreisinger/docs/notes/k8s/docker.md

 - `run` = `create` + `start`
 * `-d, --detach` run container in background (daemon mode) and print container ID
 * `-p 80:8080` tells Docker to map host's port 80 to the container's port 8080 (port binding)
-* `example/docker-node-hello` image to derive the container from
+* `example/docker-node-hello` image to instatiate the container from
 * `:latest` (default) tag specifying the image version

 Create and run an Ubuntu container: